 Without Macbook as a development machine, I felt a big void.
 I could not do my usual routines, likes writing and developing due to being locked to the Apple apps ecosystem or because setting up the same development environment on windows would take me probably the same time.

-I was totally unable to do anything for a week.
+I was unable to do anything for a week.
 But then I got fed up and started to write again.
 And as I was forced to use Windows desktop again after a year and a half, I reminded myself, how Macs make you magically more creative.

 An un-satisfied happy ending